jiya-singhal/Task_Management_System/README.md

-# Task Management System
+# Task Management System Backend API

 This project is a backend API for a Task Management System built with Node.js, Express, and MongoDB.
-The system allows users to create, update, and manage tasks with various features such as prioritization, deadlines, team collaboration, recurring tasks, and real-time updates using WebSockets.
-Authentication is managed through JWT, with role-based access control (RBAC) for team roles.
+The system allows users to create, update, and manage tasks with features such as prioritization, deadlines, task dependencies, recurring tasks, and email notifications.
+It also supports team functionality, enabling collaboration between users, and includes role-based access control (RBAC) to manage permissions within teams.
+The API is secured with JWT authentication and includes functionality for real-time updates using WebSockets.

 ## Features